Akarshit/example-storefront/README.md

 ### Set up Stripe

-When running the storefront and Reaction for the first time, you will need to configure Stripe payment processing and shipping options to test a complete order checkout flow.
+When running the storefront and Mailchimp Open Commerce for the first time, you will need to configure Stripe payment processing and shipping options to test a complete order checkout flow.
 After signing up for a Stripe API key, follow these steps:

 1. Add public Stripe API key (`STRIPE_PUBLIC_API_KEY`) to `.env`.
-2. Open the Reaction Classic app, at `http://localhost:3000`.
+2. Open the Mailchimp Open Commerce Classic app, at `http://localhost:3000`.
 Log in as an Admin user.
 3. Open **Payments**: Enable Stripe by checking the box.
 Add a Stripe secret key and public key.
 4. Open **Shipping**: Enable flat-rate shipping by checking the box.
 Enable at least one type of flat-rate shipping by clicking on the option in the table and checking the box.